AriFordsham/GHCWiki/commentary/rts/conventions.md

   If you must re-indent or re-organise, don't include any functional changes that commit and give advance warning that you're about to do it in case anyone else is changing that file.
+For more details on source control conventions, see [WorkingConventions/Git](working-conventions/git).